 Neal Ringquist, executive vice president and chief sales officer at Retirement Clearinghouse, suggests figures like this underscore how employee tenure can impact retirement plan performance.
 While automatic enrollment provisions popularized since the Pension Protect Act (PPA) have improved the retirement system overall, it is still very common for workers to stop saving for retirement when they leave one job for another.

-“When a worker has greater tenure, the individual tends to not demonstrate destructive savings behaviors, such as cashing out, stopping contributes, and so forth,” Ringquist says.
+“When a worker has greater tenure, the individual tends to not demonstrate destructive savings behaviors, such as cashing out, stopping contributions, and so forth,” Ringquist says.
 “When an individual does change jobs, the retirement system tends to drive some decisions that are destructive to their preparation for retirement and so forth, such as cashing out and delaying retirement.”

 Plan Sponsors Can Help